RejKat/ITDok/README.md

 $ yarn start
 ```

-This command starts a local development server and opens up a browser Window.
+This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Build